-- Overall, we rate The Highwire a Strong Conspiracy as well as a Quackery level Pseudoscience site based on the routine promotion of unproven claims.
-We also rate them Low for factual reporting due to promoting propaganda not aligned with the consensus of science as well as several failed fact checks.
+- Overall, we rate The Highwire a Strong Conspiracy and a Quackery level Pseudoscience site based on the routine promotion of unproven claims.
+We also rate them Low for factual reporting due to promoting propaganda not aligned with the consensus of science and several failed fact checks.

 Factual Reporting: LOW

-Founded in 2004 by Del Matthew Bigtree, The Highwire is the website for his internet radio program of the same name.
+Founded in 2004 by Del Matthew Bigtree, The Highwire is the website for his internet radio program.
 The website publishes alternative health and medical news that frequently promotes pseudoscience and conspiracy theories.

-Del Bigtree is an American television and film producer, and CEO of the anti-vaccination group Informed Consent Action Network, who produced the film Vaxxed: From Cover-Up to Catastrophe based on the discredited views of Andrew Wakefield on an alleged connection between vaccines and autism.
+Del Bigtree, an American television and film producer and CEO of the anti-vaccination group Informed Consent Action Network, produced the film Vaxxed: From Cover-Up to Catastrophe based on the discredited views of Andrew Wakefield on an alleged connection between vaccines and autism.

-The website does not have an about page, however, Mr. Bigtree describes himself as follows: “Del Bigtree is one of the preeminent voices of the Vaccine Risk Awareness Movement.
-His career as an Emmy winning producer of the CBS talk show The Doctors changed abruptly when he produced the documentary VAXXED, which is credited with igniting a revolution against Pharmaceutical Tyranny around the world.”
+The website does not have an about page; however, Mr. Bigtree describes himself as follows: “Del Bigtree is one of the preeminent voices of the Vaccine Risk Awareness Movement.
+His career as an Emmy-winning producer of the CBS talk show The Doctors changed abruptly when he produced the documentary VAXXED, credited with igniting a revolution against Pharmaceutical Tyranny worldwide.”

 Funded by / Ownership

 The Highwire does not openly disclose ownership.
 However, it is presumed to be owned by Del Bigtree and funded through the Informed Consent Action Network via donations.